 After that, the installer needs the connection settings to access the MySQL server.
-The MySQL user needs to have database-creation privileges.
-It is recommended to install MySQL using the "root" user data (see section 3.3.3.1).
-It shall be noted that MySQL must be active during the installation.
+The MySQL user needs to have database-creation privileges and use the MySQL native authentication protocol (use "mysql_native_password" as authentication plugin).
+It shall be noted that MySQL must be also active during the installation and the future use of the tool.